symfony/symfony-docs/components/http_kernel/introduction.rst

        is passed to it.
 This step is also specific to the  :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\ControllerResolver` sub-class used by the Symfony Framework.

-       There are also a few other variations on the above process (e.g. if you're registering your controllers as services).

 .. _component-http-kernel-kernel-controller:

 3) The ``kernel.controller`` Event